GSA/piv-guides/pages/certchains.md

 ![Example of a PIV certificate chain to Common]({{site.baseurl}}/img/pivcertificatechain_small.png){:style="float:center"}

-{% include alert-info.html heading = "Federal PKI Person Root - COMMON" content="The Federal Common Policy Certification Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
-It is not included by default in Mozilla, java, all mobile device operating systems, or Linux based operating systems." %}
+{% include alert-info.html heading = "Federal PKI Person Root - COMMON" content="The current Federal Common Policy Certification Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
+It is not included by default in Mozilla, Java, all mobile device operating systems, or Linux based operating systems." %}

 If you are an engineer working on implementing PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.